-Oil States has received a private letter ruling substantially to the effect that, for U.S. federal income tax purposes, (i) certain transactions to be effected in connection with the separation qualify as transactions under Sections 355 and/or 368(a) of the Code, and (ii) the distribution generally qualifies as a tax-free transaction under Sections 355 and 368(a)(1)(D) of the Code.
-In addition, Oil States will receive an opinion from its tax counsel, in form and substance acceptable to Oil States, regarding certain matters upon which the IRS will not rule.
+Oil States has requested a private letter ruling substantially to the effect that, for U.S. federal income tax purposes, (i) certain transactions to be effected in connection with the separation qualify as transactions under Sections 355 and/or 368(a) of the Code, and (ii) the distribution generally qualifies as a tax-free transaction under Sections 355 and 368(a)(1)(D) of the Code.
+In addition, the spin-off is conditioned on Oil States' receipt of an opinion from its tax counsel, in form and substance acceptable to Oil States, regarding certain matters upon which the IRS will not rule.
 The opinion will rely on the private letter ruling as to matters covered by the private letter ruling.